BasisResearch/millipede/README.md

 In the context of generalized linear models with `P` covariates `{X_1, ..., X_P}` and responses `Y`, Bayesian variable selection can be used to identify *sparse* subsets of covariates (i.e. far fewer than `P`) that are sufficient for explaining the observed responses.

 In more detail, Bayesian variable selection can be understood as a model selection problem in which we consider the space of `2^P` models in which some covariates are included and the rest are excluded.
 A priori we assume that models with fewer included covariates are more likely than those with more included covariates.
+The models best supported by the data are encoded as a posterior distribution over the space of models.

 What's especially appealing about Bayesian variable selection is that it provides us with an interpretable score called the PIP (posterior inclusion probability) for each covariate `X_p`.